oskapt/docker-gitlab/README.md

 The container environment is configured and run from `run.sh` in the `docker_files/run` directory.
-This directory also contains a directory called `repositories` that will be mounted at `/home/git/repositories` and contain the persistent repository data.
+This directory also contains a directory called `data` that will be mounted at `/home/git/data` and contain the persistent data.

-### Options

-You can edit the script to set permanent values for `REDIS_HOST` and `GITLAB_HOST` or you can set them when running by using `-r` and `-g` respectively.

-#### REDIS_HOST

-This is the hostname or IP for your Redis server.
-Include the port number after a colon.
-If you don't provide this, the script will check for a Redis server running locally and use that IP.
-Fancy!

-#### GITLAB_HOST

-This is the hostname that you use to connect to your Gitlab instance.
-It can be the host itself or a URL for a top-level load balancer that directs traffic to the correct port.
-This is used by `/start` to set the hostname for nginx and Gitlab.

 #### Pipework